Student Advisory Committee

 STUDENT OFFICERS.
 Any student who is currently in their second or higher season of competing with a WFCA affiliated forensic team, and has not previously held this position, is eligible to apply for a Student Officer position.

 a.
-The Awards Committee will select Student Officers to join the Student Advisory Committee.
+The Awards Committee, with the guidance of the coach chairperson(s) of the Student Advisory Committee, will select Student Officers to join the Student Advisory Committee.

 b.
 Applications must be submitted to the Past-President emailed no later than February 15.